 12. Movie Theaters

-Cinemark, Regal, and AMC all have student discounts available at participating locations.
+Cinemark and AMC both have student discounts available at participating locations.
 Many theaters also run special “College ID Nights” once a month or so that get you a discount.
 And, of course, see if your local indie theater offers discounted student tickets.

 How to get the discount: Check the website of your local movie theater (or ask at the box office).